Deltaco-AB/office-configurator/README.md

 [Try the OFFICE Configurator live](https://www.deltaco.se/Sidor/office-configurator.aspx)

-**This is a port of the configurator built for deltaco.se**<br>Critical features absent from this version (1.3-alpha) are:
+**This is a port of the configurator built for deltaco.se.**<br>Critical features absent from this version (1.3-alpha) are:
 | Feature | Description |
 |--|--|
-| Check if user is logged in | A "logged in flag" check is not performed in this version of the configurator.<br><br>**Suggested solution:** Prompting users to log in before the configurator is shown
+| Check if user is logged in | A "logged in flag" check is not performed in this version of the configurator.<br><br>**Suggested solution:** Prompting users to log in before the configurator is shown if your webshop requires it.
-| Check product availability | The configurator does not check whether a product exist in your catalogue and will happily add it.<br><br>**Suggested solution:** A comparison between the `payload` received from the configurator and a reference sheet on your website.
+| Check product availability | The configurator does not check whether a product exist in your catalogue and will happily add it.<br><br>**Suggested solution:** A comparison between the `payload` received from the configurator and a reference sheet on your webshop.

 A refactor of the configurator with these- and additional features intended for third-party embedding is under development.